thuyangyu/thuyangyu.github.io/GIX-MSTI-510-independent-project/Independent_Project_Report.md

 #### Mile stone

 The first three phases of the milestone were finished on time, while the real problem is still going on at Week three, before I finally found something valuable to do, the Eastcode.
-Then the independent project direction was slightly changed, while all the sensor data processing code was used in the new project.​
+Then the independent project direction was slightly changed, while all the sensor data processing code was used in the new project.

 #### Demo video

-Eastcode demo video could be found here.
+Eastcode demo video could be found [here](https://drive.google.com/open?id=1zesTeoTu6dRa4M5SO2wxPecGiI4l-XSZ).